Hornir91/Minex/README.md

 ```

 ## Status
-The proejct is currently under development.
+The project is currently under development.